javiearth/git-course/git-course.md

 Let's try something.
 Create a new branch with a name of your choice and switch to it.
 Add a line at the end of each recipe in the recipe.md file (in Markdown this is done adding three asterisks, three underscores or three dashes in a new line: `***`, `___`, `---`).

 Now, try to switch to another branch.
 The operation will be aborted as there are changes unsaved.
-Write `git stash` and try again, git allows you to switch between branches now.
+Write `git stash` and try again, Git allows you to switch between branches now.

 After switching to another branch all changes have been removed from your working directory and the stage, they are hidding somewhere else (in the stash).
 You won't get the changes back until you recover them from the stash.

 To recover something from the stash you can use two different commands:

-- `git stash pop`.
+- `$ git stash pop`.
 This recovers the stash and clear it.
-- `git stash apply`.
+- `$ git stash apply`.
 This recovers the changes saved in the stash but doesn't clean it.

 You can have several stash saved.
+Using `stash pop` and `stash apply` recovers the last stash by default unless you specify another one.
 You can list them using `$ git stash list`.
-Use the command and you see a list that starts with the word 'stash' followed by an at and a number between brackets (`stash@{0}`), this is the stash index.
+Use the command and you see a list that starts with the word 'stash' followed by an at and a number between brackets (`stash@{0}`).
+This is the stash index.
 You can recover any particular stash using its index (e.g., `$ git stash apply stash@{1}`).

-Stash are a special kind of commits and they will remain saved until you clear the stash area.
+Stashes are a special kind of commits and they will remain saved until you clear the stash area.
 To clean the stash list you can drop one by one using `$ git stash drop` to clean the newest stash, or `$ git stash drop stash@{index}` to clean a specified stash.
 You can clear the whole list typing `$ git stash clear`.

 ```
 Cleaning the stash: